How do you define an envelope?

 The sender’s address or the return address:

-After you are done with the receiver’s address, the next step is the sender’s address or the return address.
-This is written at the top left corner of the envelope.
+After you are done with the receiving person address, the next step is the address of the person who is sending or the return address.
+Write this at the top left corner of the envelope.

 So what is the use of writing the return address?